ali-alim/markdown_blog_4-personal-use/README.md

 # Blog of articles
-## Here can execute all CRUD operations: create, delete and edit the articles.
+## Here you can execute all CRUD operations: create, delete and edit the articles.
 ### Used technologies:
 **Express.js, EJS, Mongoose**